 Information Systems, B.S.

-The mission of the School of Computing and Information Systems (CIS) is to provide students with the intellectual foundations and experiences necessary to use information technology effectively in their chosen careers.
+The goal of the information systems program is to provide students with the intellectual foundations and experiences necessary to use information technology effectively in their chosen careers.

 Cognate courses emphasize communication skills and business fundamentals, including all courses required for a minor in general business.